What should you know before buying stock in Mondelez International Inc. (MDLZ)

 Sponsored

-The stock witnessed a -5.48% loss in the last 1 month and extending the period to 3 months gives it a -2.69%, and is -3.19% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.02% over the week and 1.62% over the month.
+The stock witnessed a -3.72% loss in the last 1 month and extending the period to 3 months gives it a 1.81%, and is 1.93% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.91% over the week and 1.78% over the month.

 Mondelez International Inc. (MDLZ) Analyst Forecasts